We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 Although the article states that most people with a vitamin D deficiency will not experience symptoms, some people do.

-Another important thing to consider is the source of vitamin D. The overview suggests people should spend 20 minutes a day in the sun.
+Another important thing to consider is the source of vitamin D. The overview suggests you should spend 20 minutes a day in the sun.
 However, this also brings risks of premature aging and skin cancer.

 A person should always use sunscreen when outside to protect the skin against the sun’s harmful effects.

-These include people with insufficient intake of foods containing vitamin D and malabsorption syndromes, such as Crohn’s disease and celiac disease.
+Situations include people with insufficient intake of foods containing vitamin D and malabsorption syndromes, such as Crohn’s disease and celiac disease.

 Symptoms that may indicate a vitamin D deficiency include: